ITClassDev/Backend/README.md

 <a name="easy_deploy"></a>
 ## Docker based env
 <p>We are working on building ecosystem with ready to use Docker images and Docker compose.
 Now we are working on Backend.
-Dockerfile not ready</p>
+Dockerfile for backend + postgres ready!</p>

 ## Extra
 ### User roles: